Why is it called Laity Lodge?

 Do you have accommodations for special needs?

-What time do the retreats start?
+What time do the retreats begin and end?

 What is the typical retreat schedule?

 This sample schedule represents the design of all Laity Lodge retreats.
 Every retreat is unique, however, and the official schedule for your retreat will be posted in Reception.
-Note: for 3-day retreats (Fri.-Sun.), simply substitute the Thursday schedule for Friday’s.
+Note: for 3-day retreats (Fri-Sun), simply substitute the Thursday schedule for Friday’s.

 THURSDAY